Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/using-project-griffon/README.md

 {% hint style="warning" %}
 ## User Access Is Changing

-Starting October 15, 2022 access to Assurance UI will be managed via user profiles through the Admin Console.
-Please see [Assurance User Access](./assurance-user-access.md) for more details.
+As we make the transition from beta (Project Griffon) to being generally available (as Assurance) to all Adobe Experience Cloud customers - access to Project Griffon / Assurance is changing!
+Access to Assurance will be managed through the [Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html)
 {% endhint %}

 ## Log in